Who We Are

-Recently, we have been getting ready for two new research efforts in collaboration with Dr. Shelli Kesler at UT Austin.
+In particular, we have two new research efforts in collaboration with Dr. Shelli Kesler at UT Austin.
 Both studies aim to better understand and predict chemotherapy related cognitive impairments (also known as 'chemobrain') in breast cancer patients.
 These studies use MRI and cognitive testing to assess brain structure and function.
-Recruitment for these projects will begin shortly, and we invite you to reach out if you would like to learn more about participating in one of these studies.
+Recruitment for these projects is live, and we invite you to reach out if you would like to learn more about participating in one of these studies.

 Lastly, we are a research collaborator of the Cancer Survivorship Program at Stanford Hospital, and we have recently concluded a survey study assessing the survivorship care needs of patients at the Women's Cancer Clinic.
 We hope the insights of this study will lead to better and more individualized supportive care for cancer survivors.

 We invite you to learn more about our work through our website, and thank you for your interest in our research.

 MOSAIC Study Is Complete

 After five exciting years, our interventional sleep study examining the efficacy of the novel BBT-CI concluded in the summer of 2019.
 We are currently analyzing the information we collected over the five year duration of the study.
 We hope our novel therapy will improve sleep and stop insomnia that plagues the wellbeing of 60% of breast cancer survivors.

 Two Studies: Pac-AI and ProBC2 have been awarded funding to study 'chemobrain'